Add bots to Microsoft Teams apps

 Teams supports most of the Microsoft Bot Framework.
 (If you already have a bot that's based on the Bot Framework, you can easily adapt it to work in Teams.)
 We recommend you use either C# or Node.js to take advantage of our SDKs.
 These packages extend the basic Bot Builder SDK classes and methods:

-- Using specialized card types like the Office 365 Connector card.
+- Using specialized card types like the connector card for Microsoft 365 Groups.

 - Consuming and setting Teams-specific channel data on activities.